rotati/rails-docker-kubernetes-ECS-example/README.md

 ## Deploy an application to the cluster

 In this repo example, we can deploy the application to our running cluster of nodes in AWS by simply checking the current context of our `kubectl` command is set to our AWS cluster and then creating our services, jobs and deployments withing our cluster usign the `kubectl create` command.
+NOTE: this has all been scriped in a bash file (see below.

 For this app we would run the following:

 * Make changes to the application as necessary (see development steps above)
 * Commit these changes to gitup
-* Run `deploy/push.sh` to build new image and push that image to Docker Hub
+* Run `deploy/push.sh` to build new image and push that image to Docker Hub and deploy it to our Kubernetes Cluster.
-* If there are migrations then run `kubectl delete job/setup` and `kubectl create -f kube/jobs/setup-job.yml`
+* If there are migrations then run `deploy/migrate.sh`
 * Check the logs using  `kubectl logs <POD ID>` (use `kubectl get pods` to see the pod ids)
-* Run `kubectl apply -f kube/deployments/webapp-deployment.yaml` to APPLY the changes to the cluster!

 ### Setup a new Dockarized Rails Project